Please scroll down to view this site

 Gated community

 A soldier inspects the green card of a woman at a gated checkpoint in San Francisco’s Richmond District.
 Witnesses report that even legal residents are being harassed under vague accusations of fraudulent documentation.
-As barriers and checkpoints multiply, residents fear a future where every move requires military approval.
+As barricades and checkpoints multiply, residents fear a future where every move requires military approval.

 “Her ID said she belonged, but the gate and interrogation said otherwise.
 Every interaction with them feels like a test with no right answers .
 How long can people hold out when the rules aren’t just unfair—they’re unknowable?”